Resolve Your Divorce in a Peaceful and Respectful Manner

 Benefits of Collaborative Divorce vs Divorce in Court

-- Designed to reduce stress, protect children, keep the cost of divorce down and preserve the marital estate.
+Designed to reduce stress, protect children, keep the cost of divorce down, and preserve the marital estate.

-- Minimizes conflict, rather igniting it.
+- Minimizes conflict, rather than igniting it.

 - Collaborative Divorce presents a valuable alternative to litigation.
 “Discourage litigation.
 Persuade neighbors to compromise whenever you can.
 Point out how the nominal winner is often the real loser in fees, expenses, and waste of time.
 As a peacemaker, the lawyer has a superior opportunity …”. – Abraham Lincoln